Incognito/rumprun_wiki_wiki/Cross-architecture-execution.md

 ````
 export CC=powerpc-linux-musl-gcc # or whichever architecture you want
 export LDFLAGS=-static
-./buildrump.sh -V mkpic=no fullbuild tests
+./buildrump.sh -V mkpic=no fullbuild
 ````

-All the tests should run fine, and if you check the executables and libraries built should all be cross compiled.
+At this point if you check the executables and libraries built should all be cross compiled.
+If you run the buildrump test suite some tests may fail however.
+In particular the networking tests currently use shared memory locking which may not be emulated correctly.

-TODO explain how to use gdb on a non native executable.
+To use gdb on a cross architecture, use `qemu-mips -g 4567 ./executable` and then in gdb you can select `target remote 127.0.0.1:4567`.

 Known working architectures:
 * powerpc

-Architectures with issues to debug:
+Architectures with issues to debug, at least with some qemu versions
-* arm is hanging in the networking test
+* arm, armeb intermittent hanging in the networking test, probably locking related, intermittent segfaults
-* armeb causes a qemu fatal error in IPv4 networking test
 * mips, mipsel are hanging on VFS test with actual file system